Skip to content

 This change will mark the following fields as missing, preserving their quality checks and anomalies.
 Set force_drop_fields=true to proceed.

-Cause: The edited Select Expression removes fields that have active quality checks or anomalies.
+Cause: The edit removes fields that have active quality checks or anomalies, because the pairwise Select Expression or the SQL-mode query stopped projecting them.
 The server returns the message above; the UI surfaces a shorter "Fields will be marked as missing" banner with the same intent.

-Resolution: Click Review Expression to adjust the Select Expression to keep those fields, or click Proceed Anyway to apply the edit.
+Resolution: Adjust the Select Expression (pairwise) or the query (SQL mode) to keep those fields, or click Proceed Anyway to apply the edit.
 The dropped fields are marked missing, and their quality checks and anomalies are preserved until they reappear in a future edit.